-The Appeal Board hears appeals regarding the market Abilities Program.
+The SSAB hears appeals regarding the Employability Assistance for People with Disabilities.
 An appeal may be filed if the director refuses an application on the grounds that the applicant does not meet the eligibility criteria for enrolment.
 The right to appeal this decision is granted under Section 6 of the Vocational Rehabilitation of Disabled Persons regulation under The Social Services Administration Act.

-Community Living disABILITY Services (Eligibility and Individual Care Plan)

-The Appeal Board is also responsible for hearing appeals regarding The Vulnerable Persons Living with a Mental Disability Act.
+Community Living disABILITY Services (Eligibility and Individual Care Plan) The SSAB is responsible for hearing appeals regarding The Vulnerable Persons Living with a Mental Disability Act.
 Section 16 of the act allows individuals to appeal when a person's eligibility for entrance into the program is denied, or there is a dispute concerning an individual's support services plan.